7 Fast Food Resume Examples & Writing Tips

 If you’re still unsure how to write an effective fast food resume, follow these four quick tips to optimize your application.

-1. Highlight your fast food skills
+1. Highlight your food service skills

 As a fast food worker, you’ll spend your time taking orders, serving food and beverages to customers, and cleaning food preparation areas.